Dimanaux/programming-thoughts/README.md

 # Programming thoughts
 My thoughts on programming/software engineering.

-1. Methods should be 5 lines long (or less).
+### 1. Method's statement should be on the same abstraction level.

-If we write method body and we get 6 lines of code or more that means we build wrong abstraction.
+If we write method body and we get a huge one that means we build wrong abstraction.
 Our procedures used in this body should be on the same abstraction level.
 ```java
 public void sendMessage(Message message, List<User> recipients) {